Kaimodo/screeps-ts-KarateSnoopy-tut-2021-conversion/README.md

   in the Console.

-# This is all WIP and there will be no guarantee that commited code is working ;)
+# This is all WIP and there will be no guarantee that the commited code is working ;)

 I own Screeps since 2017 but never rly digged into it.
 And as i Am not rly a Programmer it is hard for me to get into the Game.
 I found this great Tutorial: